 We can also travel farther east, towards Leavenworth and Blewett Pass, where you will you will often find colder snow and a sunnier climate.
 Blewett Pass offers some amazing skiing and often holds cold, boot-top powder on the shady aspects.
 This lesser know area can stay good weeks after a storm and has a completely different feel to skiing near the pass.
 It’s much more like skiing in Colorado than Washington.

 4. Snowmobile-Assisted Backcountry - We have several zones to chose from when using snowmobiles.
 Stevens Pass, Lake Wenatchee, Leavenworth and Blewett Pass all offer something different.
 Using snowmobiles to access more remote terrain allows us to make the most of the day and get away from the crowds.
 NCMG has been offering snowmobile-accessed backcountry in the Washington Pass zone for almost 20 years and we are excited to offer this opportunity to skiers in the Stevens Pass area.
+Guests will start out the day by snowmobiling to the base of the days objective, where they will then use their alpine touring equipment to climb to the top, and ski down for as many laps as the day allows.

 Downhill skiing or snowboarding skills are the most important skills to have for this program.
 Participants don’t need to be advanced riders but the more experienced you are, the more fun it will be.
 If you are new to backcountry riding please make sure you are familiar with your gear prior to your day out in the backcountry.
 We will be happy to help you learn backcountry skiing and snowboarding but we want to make sure you get the most out of your day.